 Methods and results: All consecutive patients who underwent successful LAAO (n=193) and those treated with NOACs (n=189) (dabigatran, apixaban or rivaroxaban) were included.
 A 1:1 propensity score matching (PSM) was used to match LAAO and NOACs patients.
 At baseline, patients in the LAAO group had higher HAS-BLED (4.2% vs 3.3%, p<0.001) and lower CHADS-VASc (4.3% vs 4.7%, p=0.005) scores.
 After 1:1 PSM, 192 patients were enrolled in the final analysis (LAAO n=96; NOACs n=96).
 At two-year follow-up, no significant differences in thromboembolic (7.3% vs 6.3%, p=0.966) and ISTH major bleeding event rates (6.7% vs 4.8% p=0.503) were found between the two unmatched groups.
 All-cause death was significantly higher in the LAAO group (18.7% vs 10.6%; p=0.049).
 After PSM, all-cause death, thromboembolic and ISTH major bleeding event rates were similar between the groups.
 Significant independent predictors of all-cause death were dialysis (HR 5.65, 95% CI: 2.16-14.85, p<0.001) and age (HR 1.08, 95% CI: 1.05-1.13, p<0.001).

-Conclusions: In NVAF patients at HBR, LAAO and NOACs performed similarly in terms of thromboembolic and major bleeding events up to 2-year follow-up.
-Our findings warrant further investigations in randomized trials and therefore can be considered as hypothesis generating.
+Conclusions: In NVAF patients at HBR, LAAO and NOACs performed similarly in terms of thromboembolic and major bleeding events up to two-year follow-up.
+Our findings warrant further investigation in randomised trials and therefore can be considered as hypothesis-generating.